CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/advanced/tde.md

 # {{% param title %}}

-Once the [Gateway Setup][] steps have been completed, if you wish to encrypt the databases using {{< ahref "MSDocs.SqlServer.TransparentDataEncryption" "Transparent Data Encryption" >}} (TDE) for improved security, this should now be performed.
+Once the [Gateway Setup][] steps have been completed, if you wish to encrypt the databases using {{< ahref path="MSDocs.SqlServer.TransparentDataEncryption" title="Transparent Data Encryption" >}} (TDE) for improved security, this should now be performed.

 {{% alert title="Note" %}}TDE cannot be applied to SQL Express, only SQL Server instances.{{% /alert %}}